peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 <b>Instancing</b>

 Some 3D rendering pipelines support <i>instancing</i>, which is a technique for rendering multiple versions of a mesh buffer with a single draw call.
 Instancing involves the use of a second mesh buffer (an <i>instance buffer</i>); rather than holding vertex data, the instance buffer holds <i>instance data</i>, that is, data to be used when rendering each instance of the first mesh buffer.
 Besides this, however, instance buffers are largely similar to vertex buffers as far as the <code>MeshBuffer</code> class is concerned; any reference to vertices in the documentation applies analogously to instances in instance buffers.
-However, instance buffers should use the primitive mode <code>MeshBuffer.POINTS</code>; it makes little sense to have instance buffers describe triangles or line segments.
+However, instance buffers should use the primitive type <code>MeshBuffer.POINTS</code>; it makes little sense to have instance buffers describe triangles or line segments.

 #### Examples